-Students who conduct research involving human participants must have their research reviewed in accordance with the MSVU Policies and Procedures for Ethics Review of Research Involving Humans before starting the research.
-Check with your course professor or Chair of the Department about proper procedure.
+Students who conduct research involving human participants must have their research reviewed in accordance with the MSVU Policies and Procedures of Ethics Review of Research Involving Humans before starting the research.
+Check with your course professor or Chair of the department about proper procedures.